 Mills River Brewing

-336 Banner Farm Rd, Mills River
+336 Banner Farm Rd, Mills River, NC

 Mills River Brewing was always meant to be in Mills River, but it originally started in Arden, a small community south of Asheville.
 This wonderful brewery quickly grew and owners Joey Soukup and PJ McCarthy were able to move home across the Henderson County line in Mills River.